nktoan/risk-distribution-matching/DomainBed/README.md

 # DomainBed experiments: Overview

-This is the source code for replicating the results on the DomainBed suite from our paper accepted to WACV'24 (Research Track): *Domain Generalisation via Risk Distribution Matching*.
+This is the source code for replicating the results on the DomainBed suite from our paper accepted to **WACV'24 (Research Track)**: **'Domain Generalisation via Risk Distribution Matching'**.

 We named our proposed algorithm  **RDM**.